TheIconfactory/Tapestry/Documentation/API.md

 As a part of the step to create the timeline preview, images can automatically be extracted from the HTML content and assigned as `MediaAttachment` objects.

-For example, if your plugin provides this content:
+For example, if your connector provides this content:
 ```
 <p>In this blog post, I will explain our watermark.</p>
 <p><img src="https://iconfactory.com/images-v8/if_watermark.png"/></p>